thifranc/docs.wiki.raw/Admin-Guide:-FAQ.md

 Temporary work-around:
 - create a free Docker Hub account for each instance
-- do a `docker login` with new credentials on that machine
+- do a `docker login` with new credentials on the machine running `./liquid deploy`.